Goals

 4. Implement ps2_read

 In this lab exercise, you will get a start on writing the keyboard driver that will be a part of your next assignment.
-We want you to do this task in lab because working at the intersection of hardware and software requires a specialized kind of debugging (logic analyzer, etc.) which can be tricky; it helps to have staff around!
+We want you to do this task in lab because working at the intersection of hardware and software requires a specialized kind of debugging which can be tricky; it helps to have staff around!

 Change to the directory lab5/my_keyboard